awsdocs/aws-cdk-guide/v2/tokens.md

 ------

-When the AWS CloudFormation template is finally synthesized, the token is rendered as the AWS CloudFormation intrinsic `{ "Ref": "MyBucket" }`\.
+When the AWS CloudFormation template is finally synthesized, the token is rendered as the AWS CloudFormation intrinsic `{ "Ref": "amzn-s3-demo-bucket" }`\.
 At deployment time, AWS CloudFormation replaces this intrinsic with the actual name of the bucket that was created\.

 **Topics**
 + [Tokens and token encodings](#tokens_encoding)